-In all waves at the heart of eligibility to take part in ELSA were so-called ELSA 'Core Members'.
-ELSA core members have each met three criteria:
+At the heart of eligibility to take part in ELSA were so-called ELSA 'Core Members'.
+As the diagram illustration, ELSA core members have each met three criteria:

-- 1. Fitted the age and ethnicity eligibility criteria of a given ELSA cohort - 2.
-Participated in the sample-origin HSE/FRS survey - 3.
-Participated in the first wave of ELSA when invited to join the study, or for Cohort 10 only, if participated in wave 10 or in wave 11.
+- 1. Fitted the age eligibility criteria of a given ELSA cohort - 2.
+Participated in the sample-origin HSE survey - 3.
+Participated in the first wave of ELSA when invited to join the study.

 Core Members have remained eligible for an ELSA interview (personal or proxy) over the waves, as long as they have not died or moved outside of Great Britain.
-Core Members therefore remained eligible if they had moved to Wales or Scotland.
+Core Members remained eligible if they had moved to Wales or Scotland.
 Core Members have remained eligible if they have moved to an institution from their original residential address (within Great Britain).